mohitk0208/mohitk0208/README.md

 - 🍀 always ready to learn new things
 - 🔭 currently learning about PWAs
-- ✨ 2021 Goal: Contribute to open source projects
+- ✨ Current Goal: Contribute to open source projects

 ### 🕮 Languages and frameworks I'm familiar with: